glennjones/retext-phase-matching/readme.md

 IN DEVELOPMENT

-retext plugin for fast dictionary based phase matching using AhoCorasick string matching algorithm
+retext plugin for fast dictionary based phrase or word matching using AhoCorasick string matching algorithm

-## Whats it do
+## Whats does it do
-It finds phrases in a text ie "New York" in the example below.
-It allows to tag each phrase with string based code and returns the position within the text.
-It design to be very fast when your are searching for thousands of phrases or words.
+It finds phrases in a text ie "New York" in the example text below.
+It allows you to tag each phrase with string based code and returns the position within the text.
+It design to be very fast when your are searching a text against thousands of phrases or words.

 ## Use example 1